Today: “The corruption and darkness that has ruled is consuming itself. It will require energetic efforts to finish it off.” – from the I Ching

 See related posts

-The Story of Mushkil Gusha
+Share The Story of Mushkil Gusha over a meal with friends today.

 Read the text from Richard Wilhelm's and subsequent translations of the I Ching